Capillary Rise in Pipes with Variable Cross Section: Assumptions and local analysis

 \textit{Remark.} Note that in \cite{Vella, Bothe}, the velocity field profile was derived from the momentum balance law with the inertial term neglected.
 In those works, the pressure gradient appears explicitly in the velocity field, as it serves as the driving force of the flow.
 In contrast, our analysis considers the full momentum balance, including the inertial term, and the pressure gradient is incorporated into the equations through the contact force.

-\item \emph{Physical properties of the fluid.} Fluid is assumed to be Newtonian in a narrow sense---incompressible and viscous.
-All physical properties, $\rho$, $\mu$, $\gamma$, and $\theta$, are assumed constant. \end{enumerate} Although \eqref{eq::slowlyVarradius} is merely a geometrical assumption, it will have substantial consequences on the model.
-Since by assumption
+\item \emph{Physical properties of the fluid.} Fluid is assumed to be Newtonian, i.e. incompressible and viscous.
+All physical properties, $\rho$, $\mu$, $\gamma$, and $\theta$, are assumed constant. \end{enumerate} Although \eqref{eq::slowlyVarradius} is merely a geometrical assumption, it has substantial influence on the model.
+In the sequel, we shall use the following order of magnitude estimates:

-it will be assumed that terms of order $\mathcal{O}(\alpha)$ may be neglected in the analysis.
+It will be assumed that terms of order $\mathcal{O}(\alpha)$ may be neglected in the analysis.